 Where can I buy your products?

-We sell to all major grocery stores as well as Sam's Club and Costco.
+We sell to all major grocery stores as well as leading club stores.
 Since we sell directly to the distribution centers, we don't have any control over which specific stores get product.
 If your local grocer has carried them in the past but no longer has the product you’re looking for, talk to the seafood manager and ask them to order some in.

 Do you sell online or in bulk?